 Best Road Trip Snacks for Kids

 The best road trip snacks are loved by kids, easy to pack in the car, and won’t make a huge mess.
-Some of the ones on this list are healthy, while others are just yummy.
+Some of these are healthy, while others are just yummy.
 But moms will love them all because they are all great for eating in the car.